firebase/firebase-ios-sdk/ReleaseTooling/README.md

 ### Running the Tool

-You can run the tool with `swift run ReleasePackager [ARGS]` or generate an Xcode project with `swift package generate-xcodeproj` and run within Xcode.
+You can run the tool with `swift run zip-builder [ARGS]` or generate an Xcode project with `swift package generate-xcodeproj` and run within Xcode.

 Since Apple does not support linking libraries built by future Xcode versions, make sure to builid with the